An interesting person responded to a personals ad I'd left on craigslist with an email including this:

 And then, a memory so obvious, so huge, so personally important but so removed from general public consciousness that I didn't think of it at first, hits me in the side of the head.

 No. I do have a favorite soundtrack from that era.
-It was a DOS simulation game, released in 1994-95, simply called "Wolf"
+It was a DOS simulation game, released in 1994-95, simply called "Wolf".

 Playing that game encouraged and developed a lot of early formative attitudes in me about environmentalism and respect for animals - as they are more complex, more intelligent and wiser than most of us humans give them credit for, or did back in the 90s anyway.